Anthropology of the Middle East and Central Eurasia

 The recent long wars in Iraq and Afghanistan and increasing political, religious, and ethnic clashes in the different regions of the Middle East and Central Eurasia, signal that more geopolitical changes in these regions are forthcoming.
 Under such present conditions of conflict and transformation, anthropologists have plenty of work to do, and may yet contribute to a better understanding of complex problems and their resolution.

-Given these considerations, we announced officially creation of our networking during the 11th EASA Biennal Conference in Maynooth, Ireland, 24th to 27th of August 2010.
+Given these considerations, we officially announced the creation of our network during the 11th EASA Biennal Conference in Maynooth in August 2010.

-Our networking is open to all of likeminded and interested anthropologists, students and researchers of social science working on a diversity of aspects of modern and contemporary societies in the Middle East and Central Eurasia, including those who work on minority groups, or on religious themes.
+Our network is open to all likeminded and interested anthropologists, students and researchers of social science working on a diversity of aspects of modern and contemporary societies in the Middle East and Central Eurasia, including those who work on minority groups, or on religious themes.

 To join the mailing list visit: http://lists.easaonline.org/listinfo.cgi/amce-easaonline.org